 Doors will have to be opened and/or removed to access fasteners inside of modules.
+A 1/2 inch socket is required to remove door bolts.

-- 3. After rails and modules have been moved to desired location, the modules and rails can be reassembled. - 4.
-It is recommended to reattach the fasteners from step 2 to properly align the modules with each other, but fasteners are not required when the modules are welded together from the outside.
-Fasteners will need to be removed again to perform step 7.
+After rails and modules have been moved to desired location, the modules and rails can be reassembled.

+4. It is recommended to reattach the fasteners from step 2 to properly align the modules with each other, but fasteners are not required when the modules are welded together from the outside.